XAli-SHX/ut-news-rss/README.md

    python3 manage.py runserver
    ```

-Now by entering the URL bellow you can access the news:
+Now by entering the URL below you can access the news:

 [http://127.0.0.1:8000/news/](http://127.0.0.1:8000/news/)